inferno986return/python-pcep/Module2.md

 * The **quotient** is the result of the division.
 It represents the size of each equal part you obtain after dividing the dividend by the divisor.

 See also: https://www.mathsisfun.com/numbers/division.html

+And finally, division by zero is mathematically undefined.
+Therefore it will throw an error if you try to use zero (`0`) as the divisor.

 ### Variables